H1B Premium Processing: Everything You Need to Know

 Current H-1B Processing Times as of March 2017

-Currently, H-1B processing times are averaging about 8 months, however the processing time can vary based on what service center are being used.
+Currently, H-1B processing times are averaging about eight months.
+However, the processing time can vary based on what service center are being used.
 Applicants from outside of the United States typically wait longer.

 Temporary Suspension of Premium Processing for H-1B Petitions